-Education can reduce use of antipsychotic drugs in nursing home patientsDecember 14th, 2012 in Health /
+Education can reduce use of antipsychotic drugs in nursing home patientsDecember 14, 2012 by Sharyn Alden in Medicine & Health / Health

 A new review in The Cochrane Library finds that education and social support for staff and caregivers can reduce the use of antipsychotics in nursing home patients with dementia.
 Improved staff training and education, communication between personal and professional caregivers and support for everyone involved in the patient's care are effective non-pharmacological methods to try before using antipsychotic medications.